golesuman/66daysofdata/Day3/README.md

 # Energy Prediction
-In Day 3 I am going to predict the car price using the dataset on uci data repository.
+On Day 3 I am going to predict the car price using Adaboost Regressor on the dataset available on UCI repository.